alrudniy/T3-f24-app-matching/README.md

   "role": "tenant"
 }
 ```
+- If the role is `landlord` then include `bussinessName`:

--If successful you should get the reponse:
+- If successful you should get the reponse:
+- Status: '200 OK'
 ```
 {
     "message": "User registered successfully",